pozyxLabs/Pozyx-processing/README.md

 More information on https://www.pozyx.io

 ## Installation instructions
 copy the folder gwoptics to the libraries folder in Processing 3.
+Under windows this can be found under My documents/Processing/libraries/.
 Check out http://www.gwoptics.org/processing/gwoptics_p5lib/ for more info on the library

 ## Examples